highfestiva/climate_check/README.md

 This check might be considered unscientific as I am only using Swedish air temperature, not world-wide air and ocean temperatures.

+You will need to `pip install pandas sklearn`.

 ## Usage